Things to do in Freycinet National Park, Tasmania

 Freycinet Lodge

-Freycinet Lodge is the only accommodation located inside Freycinet National Park, and it overlooks the blue waters of Great Oyster Bay with the rugged Hazards mountain range as a backdrop.
+Freycinet Lodge is the only accommodation located inside Freycinet National Park, and it overlooks the blue waters of Great Oyster Bay with the rugged Hazards Mountain range as a backdrop.

 Luxurious chalets range from one and two rooms to exclusive couples’ retreats and luxurious, 4.5 star premier suites.
 There’s free parking, free wifi, and two restaurants.